swcarpentry/r-novice-gapminder/09-vectorisation.md

 > #### Challenge 1 {.challenge}
 >
 > Let's try this on the `pop` column of the `gapminder` dataset.
 >
-> Make a new column in the `gapminder` dataframe that
+> Make a new column in the `gapminder` data frame that
 > contains population in units of millions of people.
-> Check the head or tail of the dataframe to make sure
+> Check the head or tail of the data frame to make sure
 > it worked.
 >

 > #### Challenge 2 {.challenge}
 >
-> Refresh your ggplot skils by plotting population in millions against year.
+> Refresh your ggplot skills by plotting population in millions against year.
 >

 Comparison operators also apply element-wise, as we saw in the